• Home

 Let the stuffed shells cool for about 10 minutes before serving.

-Serve 3-4 stuffed shells per person.
-They go great with salad dressed with a tart vinaigrette, like Basil Vinaigrette, and some warm bread.
+Serve 3-4 stuffed shells per adult and 2 per kid.
+They go great with salad dressed with a tart vinaigrette, like Basil Vinaigrette, or a Caesar Salad, some assorted olives and crispy garlic bread.

 Storing